 The course complements group accounting by elements which are relevant in accounting practice.
 First, accounting after change of legal form is presented and discussed.
 Accounting in case of mergers is focused on.
 Then, specific questions relating to the consolidation according to German GAAP, German Tax Regulations and IFRS such as deferred taxes or goodwill impairment test are emphasized.
-Finally, the steps and achievements of the business combination project, a joint project of IASB and FASB, are presented.
 The course is enriched by discussions on the latest changes in accounting regulations with respect to consolidated financial statements.